|9:00am||Introduction from the Chairperson

 |11:45am||PANEL: Insights from Australia’s top HR directors

-Alana Howe – Head of HR, Nova Entertainment
+Alana Howe – Head of People Experience, Nova Entertainment

 Rebecca Gravestock – People and Performance Director AU & Asia, XERO